DHTMLX/docs-suite/docs/grid/api/grid_collapse_method.md

 @signature: {'collapse(id: string | number): void;'}

 @params:
-- `id: string | number` - the id of a node to collapse
+- `id: string | number` - the id of a row to collapse

 ### Example